-The sun can beat down like a hammer this far south in Egypt, and Carter tried to use it to loosen the resins.
-For several hours he set the mummy outside in blazing sunshine that heated it to 149 degrees Fahrenheit.
 Nothing budged.
-He reported with scientific detachment that "the consolidated material had to be chiselled away from beneath the limbs and trunk before it was possible to raise the king's remains."
+He reported with scientific detachment that "the consolidated material had to be chiseled away from beneath the limbs and trunk before it was possible to raise the king's remains."

-^{} See map on next page

-24 HORNBILL

-In his defence, Carter really had little choice.
-If he hadn't cut the mummy free, thieves most certainly would have circumvented the guards and ripped it apart to remove the gold.
-In Tut's time the royals were fabulously wealthy, and they thought - or hoped - they could take their riches with them.
+Circumvent: to avoid sth by going around it

+Bracelets

+Ring

 For his journey to the great beyond, King Tut was lavished with glittering goods: precious collars, inlaid necklaces and bracelets, rings, amulets, a ceremonial apron, sandals, sheaths for his fingers and toes, and the now iconic inner coffin and mask - all of pure gold.

+Amulets

+Sandal

+Sheaths

 To separate Tut from his adornments, Carter's men removed the mummy's head and severed nearly every major joint.
 Once they had finished, they reassembled the remains on a layer of sand in a wooden box with padding that concealed the damage, the bed where Tut now rests.

-Archaeology has changed substantially in the intervening decades, focusing less on treasure and more on the fascinating details of life and intriguing mysteries of death.
-It also uses more sophisticated tools, including medical technology.
+Conceal: Hide

+Intrigue: Deeply interesting

+sophisticate: Highly learned and skilled

+X-ray of Tutankhamun

 In 1968, more than 40 years after Carter's discovery, an anatomy professor X-rayed the mummy and revealed a startling fact: beneath the resin that cakes his chest, his breast-bone and front ribs are missing.